n1cken/TrainApp/README.md

 ## Deployment
 Recommended way of deployment is with Docker Images.
-There is also a [ansible](https://ansible.com) playbook located in [provisioning](provisioning).
+There is also a [Ansible](https://ansible.com) playbook located in [provisioning](provisioning).
-That deploys the whole application on [AlpineLinux](https://alpinelinux.org) using the "Offical" images.
+That deploys the whole application on [Alpine Linux](https://alpinelinux.org) using the "Offical" images.